Kitura/CloudEnvironment/README.md

 ```

-This library simplifies obtaining service credentials, as the snippet of code above shows.
-For details on the different elements (e.g `username`, `password`, `host`, etc.) that make up a credentials set and accessor method for each service, check out the [docs](docs/Classes) directory, which contains [Jazzy](https://github.com/Realm/jazzy) generated documentation.
+This library simplifies obtaining service credentials, as shown above.
+For details on the different elements (e.g `username`, `password`, `host`, etc.) that make up a credentials set and accessor methods for service credentials, check out the [docs](docs/Classes) directory, which contains [Jazzy](https://github.com/Realm/jazzy) generated documentation.

 Following the above approach your application can be implemented in a runtime-environment agnostic way, abstracting differences in environment variable management introduced by different Cloud computing environments.